Top 20 Safe Investments with High Returns

 Key Takeaways: Buying stock in individual companies is riskier than the previously described low risk investments, however dividend-paying stocks should produce regular returns regardless of up or down markets.

-Dividends are regular cash payments to invested shareholders of a corporation.
+Dividends are regular cash payments to a corporation’s invested shareholders.
 Owning individual stocks within a company increases your risk because your entire investment is at the mercy of that company’s success or failure.

 Dividend stocks become less risky when you buy into companies with a long history of financial stability and success.
-These “top tier” corporations that offer consistent cash payments will be your safest bet.
+The “top tier” corporations that offer consistent cash payments will be your safest bet.

 INVESTMENT #9: GROWTH STOCK FUNDS

 Key Takeaways: Growth stock funds invest in a diverse set of growth stocks, as opposed to a single growth stock.
-In turn, decreasing the risk of a single growth stock dropping and hurting your entire portfolio.
+This decreases the risk of a single growth stock dropping and hurting your entire portfolio.

 Best For: Beginner and even expert investors who wish to further diversify their portfolio.
-Investors willing to take on more risk for significantly higher returns.
+Investors who are willing to take on more risk for significantly higher returns.

-Growth stocks are one portion of the stock market that has performed well long-term.
-Many tech companies that are growing fast offer growth stock options, but they rarely distribute cash to investors, like dividend stocks.
+Growth stocks are one portion of the stock market that has performed well in the long term.
+Many fast-growing tech companies offer growth stock options, but they rarely distribute cash to investors, like dividend stocks.
 Rather, most companies choose to reinvest the cash in their business for continued growth.

 INVESTMENT #10: S&P 500 INDEX FUND/ETFS

 Key Takeaways: The S&P 500 Index Fund is made up of the 500 largest companies in America.
-Buying funds that are made up of hundreds of stocks and keeping it long-term, will minimize a lot of the associated risk and produce stronger returns compared to bonds.
+Buying funds that are made up of hundreds of stocks and keeping them long-term will minimize much of the associated risk and produce stronger returns compared to bonds.

 Best For: Long-term investing; young investors with time to weather fluctuating markets; those looking to grow their money faster than bonds and banks can produce.

 However, there are ways to decrease risk by using index funds or ETFs to diversify your portfolio.
-By investing in hundreds or thousands of companies, you are spreading your risk out across different markets, making this a reasonably safe investment with high returns.
+By investing in hundreds or thousands of companies, you are spreading your risk across different markets, making these reasonably safe investments with high returns.

 INVESTMENT #11: REAL ESTATE INVESTMENT TRUSTS (REITS)